Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 • You have existing Hive infrastructure and expertise

-• Multi-cloud or on-premises deployment is required
+• Multi-cloud or on-premises deployment is required with existing Hadoop ecosystem

-• Tool compatibility is the primary concern
+• Broad tool compatibility is the primary concern (though REST catalog now matches this)

 • Advanced versioning is not a requirement